Sunday, November 10

 Day-of-event phone sales close three (3) hours prior to the show.
 If the show is sold out, there will be a message on the box office line.
 There is a $1 per ticket surcharge for credit card orders.

-Orders are available through our online ticket vendor, Museumtix.
+Orders are available through our online ticket vendor, ACME Ticketing.
+If you have technical difficulties, please call 866-205-1322.
 Online ticket sales close four (4) hours prior to the event.
-There is a $2 surcharge for tickets ordered on Museumtix.

 Tickets can be purchased in person at the Museum's admission desk during regular Museum hours, excluding Saturdays.